terryma/vim-multiple-cursors/README.md

 Requires vim 7.4 or later for full functionality.

 ## Quick Start
 Out of the box, all you need to know is a single key `Ctrl-n`.

 Pressing the key in Normal mode highlights the current word under the cursor in Visual mode and places a virtual cursor at the end of it.
-Pressing it again finds the next occurrence and places another virtual cursor at the end of the visual selection.
+Pressing it again finds the next ocurrence and places another virtual cursor at the end of the visual selection.
+You can also directly select all occurences by pressing `Ctrl-m Ctrl-n`.

 If you select multiple lines in Visual mode, pressing the key puts a virtual cursor at every line and leaves you in Normal mode.

 After you've marked all your locations with `Ctrl-n`, you can change the visual selection with normal Vim motion commands in Visual mode.
 You could go to Normal mode by pressing `v` and wield your motion commands there.
 Single key command to switch to Insert mode such as `c` or `s` from Visual mode or `i`, `a`, `I`, `A` in Normal mode should work without any issues.